jfg956/mysql-server/jfg_brain_dump.md

 # User@Host: msandbox[msandbox] @ localhost []  Id:    12  Db: test_jfg
 ```

-Update: another option that I did not considered initially is to always have
+Update: another option that I did not consider initially is to always have
 `use ...` in the slow query log file, see below (TL&DR: I will probably not do
 this).